 Improving your diet with healthy fats and nutrients that your joints need to rebuild cartilage can have surprising effects.
-We can test you for food or environmental sensitivities in our Houston clinic to see if something in your routine is making your aches and pains worse.
+We can test you for food or environmental sensitivities in our Austin clinic to see if something in your routine is making your aches and pains worse.
 Our treatments include:

 - Joint inflammation injections of cortisone for immediate relief

 - Gentle manipulation and massage to restore flexibility to a stiff wrist or knee

 - Chiropractic adjustment to release tension

 - Exercise programs that can lower irritation without further damaging the joint

 Arthritis Doesn’t Have To Be A Way Of Life